Mahir-Uddin0/skin-disease-prediction-with-LLM-recommendations/README.md

-# 🩺 Skin Disease Detection & LLM Advisor System
+# 🩺 Skin Diseases Prediction with LLM Recommendations

-An end-to-end AI-powered system that analyzes skin images, predicts possible skin diseases using a deep learning model, and generates helpful recommendations using a Large Language Model (LLM).
+An end-to-end AI-powered system that analyzes skin images, predicts possible skin diseases using a Vision Transformer model, and generates helpful recommendations using a Large Language Model (LLM).

-This project demonstrates a **production-style ML system design** with a modular backend, real-time API, and AI-driven insights.

 ---